 The Canyon Ranch Spa Club will dazzle you with unique features.
 Complete with crystal steam rooms, a wave room, igloo (think Arctic mists meet fibre optics), and salt grotto.
 The fitness facilities include a 40-foot climbing wall, Pilates, personal training, and a top-notch gym.

 One of the biggest spa facilities on the Strip.
 The funky accoutrements including a tea sommelier and an Arctic Ice Room with falling snow set this spa apart from the rest.
 The services menu is expansive.
 It includes world-exclusive Nobu-branded treatments.
 For a fee, guests get access to the Roman baths, Laconium steam baths, Vichy showers.
-As well as C
+As well as Chakra balancing crystal “body art” rooms, a herbal steam room, cedar sauna, and the expansive fitness centre.

 5. The Cosmopolitan

 The Sahra Spa & Hamman aims to astound with its canyon-like walls that evoke the desert.
 Hot stone slabs in the steam room and private spa suites decked out with whirlpool tubs, wet bars, and flatscreen TVs.
 Sahra’s elaborate service menu includes Turkish- and Moroccan-inspired bath rituals.
-H
+High-tech facials, and stone massages.

 40. Get cupcakes from an ATM